Probationary Patrolman Patrick M. Canavan

 Patrolman Canavan observed a large fight in the street on the corner of 3rd Avenue and 88th Street and attempted to break it up.
 He was stabbed in the stomach with a 12-inch hunting knife while attempting to separate two men.
 He died at Lutheran Medical Center while doctors were preparing for emergency surgery in an attempt to save his life.

-Two suspects were apprehended and plead guilty to his murder.
-On September 28, 1971, the suspect, 21, that stabbed Patrolman Canavan was sentenced to 15 years to life and the other suspect, 20, who supplied the knife was sentenced to 5 years probation.
+Two suspects were apprehended and pleaded guilty to his murder.
+On September 28, 1971, the suspect, 21, who stabbed Patrolman Canavan, was sentenced to 15 years to life, and the other suspect, 20, who supplied the knife, was sentenced to 5 years probation.
 The killer was paroled on October 2, 1989.

-Patrolman Canavan had served with the agency for only 2 months and was assigned to the Police Academy.
+Patrolman Canavan had served with the New York City Police Department for only 2 months and was assigned to the Police Academy.

 Bio